microsoft/BotFramework-WebChat/samples/20.a.upload-to-azure-storage/README.md

 ## Why using an event activity for uploaded files?

 Currently, DirectLineJS (0.11.4) will inspect every outgoing activity.
-If the `attachments` array is not empty, it will read the `contentURL` from every attachment, download the content as `Blob` using the `contentURL`, and then send a multipart message to Direct Line channel.
-Today, the `contentURL` is constructed by converting a `File` object into an URL thru [`URL.createObjectURL` function](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) and is prefixed with `blob:` protocol.
+If the `attachments` array is not empty, it will read the `contentURL` from every attachment, download the content as `Blob` using the `contentURL`, and then send a multipart message to the Direct Line channel.
+Today, the `contentURL` is constructed by converting a `File` object into a URL through the [`URL.createObjectURL` function](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) and is prefixed with `blob:` protocol.

-Thus, if we use `attachments` array to send blob URLs to the bot, DirectLineJS will tries to re-download every files and send it to Direct Line channel again.
+Thus, if we use `attachments` array to send blob URLs to the bot, DirectLineJS will try to re-download every file and send it to Direct Line channel again.

-As there are no workarounds for this behavior, we will need to use mechanism other than the `attachments` array.
+As there are no workarounds for this behavior, we will need to use a mechanism other than the `attachments` array.

-Since revoking the URL create thru `createObjectURL` is not trivial, in the future, we might change this behavior in DirectLineJS to use `ArrayBuffer` or `Blob` directly.
+Since revoking the URL created through `createObjectURL` is not trivial, there is a possibility that in the future we might change this behavior in DirectLineJS to use `ArrayBuffer` or `Blob` directly.

 # Further reading